Frequently asked questions - Supplement for handicapped children

 You can find answers to your questions rapidly in the FAQ.
 For further information, consult the section Children.

-in which a child participates, depending on his or her age, with respect to personal care and social life.
-They include eating, getting dressed, communicating, learning and moving about.
+Life habits encompass the activites that a child must carry out, depending on his or her age, with respect to personal care and social

 The supplement for handicapped children is paid the person who receives the child assistance payments.

 If you share custody of a child and a supplement for handicapped children is being paid for that child, the amount of the supplement will automatically be divided between the 2 parents.
-The Régie considers that shared custody exists when a child resides with each parent between 40% and 60% of the time each month.
+We consider that shared custody exists when a child resides with each parent between 40% and 60% of the time each month.
 The amount paid to each parent is half of what the parent would have received if the child were not in shared custody.

 Furthermore, to obtain the supplement for handicapped children, you and your spouse, if any, must file a Québec income tax return every year, even if one or both of you have no income to report.
 New arrivals in Québec may be required to provide a breakdown of income, or a Notice of Assessment issued by the Canada Revenue Agency, if they have not filed a Québec income tax return.